Dogs

 If that fails, then contact us

-If you have contacted the dog owner and the issue has not been resolved, you are welcome to contact our Rangers team to discuss the matter.
-The Rangers keep records of all barking dogs and there’s a process to follow from here.
+If you have contacted the dog owner and the issue has not been resolved, you can lodge an online request or contact Rangers on 9273 6000.

 Restricted Dog Breeds